-- " All residential lots within the R1 General Residential Zone (except land in the shaded area surrounding the B4 Mixed Use Zone, as illustrated in the Indicative Density Allocation Plan in Figure 6), must have a minimum lot width of 12.5m at the building line, and are to be generally rectangular in shape. - Residential lots in cul-de-sac streets must be designed to create as regular lot shape as possible around the cul-de-sac head. - " All residential lots within the R5 Large Lot Residential Zone must have a minimum lot with of 25m at the building line.
+- " All residential lots within the R1 General Residential Zone (except land in the shaded area surrounding the B4 Mixed Use Zone, as illustrated in the Indicative Density Allocation Plan in Figure 6), must have a minimum lot width of 12.5m at the building line, and are to be generally rectangular in shape. - Note: This control does not apply to the subdivision of dual occupancy developments. - Residential lots in cul-de-sac streets must be designed to create as regular lot shape as possible around the cul-de-sac head. - " All residential lots within the R5 Large Lot Residential Zone must have a minimum lot with of 25m at the building line.